 About Hills Grammar

-Hills Grammar is a contemporary private co-educational school without religious bias.
+Hills Grammar is a contemporary, private, co-educational school with no religious bias.
 Set on 53.4 acres of landscaped and bushland grounds, boys and girls from pre-kindergarten to Year 12 enjoy an extraordinary learning environment on one beautiful campus.
-Opportunities offered in the academic, co-curricular, and student well-being programs reflect their vision of Extraordinary Education: Extraordinary Individuals.
+Opportunities within the academic, co-curricular, and student well-being programs reflect the vision of Extraordinary Education: Extraordinary Individuals.

 They recognise that quality staff are key to quality education, and, as an employer of choice, Hills attracts and retains highly qualified and dedicated teachers.